iamwfx/crs_3850_5850_mapping_countermapping/README.md

 # Lab Materials for CRS 3850/5850 Mapping and Countermapping
 These are the lab materials for the Mapping and Countermapping, taught Wenfei Xu at the Department of City and Regional Planning at Cornell University College of Architecture, Art, and Planning.

-The lab materials will cover:\
+The lab materials will cover:

-Week 1-2: Felt\
+- Week 1: Felt
-Week 3-5 Introductory QGIS\
+- Week 2-4 Introductory QGIS
-Week 7-1: Mapbox and Web Design
+- Week 7-11: Mapbox and Web Design

 # Contributions